nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: These names were chosen so that we can easily extract more information such as Location (as coordinates) for use in future features.
+:information_source: **Info:** These names were chosen so that we can easily extract more information such as Location (as coordinates) for use in future features.

 </div>